kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 ### Exponential Backoff Mechanism

-When the kueueConfig `backOffLimitCount` or `backOffLimitTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager returns evicted workloads that an exponential backoff duration finished and other workloads as a headWorkloads.
+When the kueueConfig `backOffLimitCount` or `backOffLimitTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager holds evicted workloads with an exponential backoff.
+Duration this time, other workloads will have a chance to be admitted.

 The queueManager calculates an exponential backoff duration by [the Step function](https://pkg.go.dev/k8s.io/apimachinery/pkg/util/wait@v0.29.1#Backoff.Step).